sibosop/artDisplay/README.md

    * @reboot sleep 60; /home/pi/GitProjects/artDisplay/imageLookup/artDisplay.py
  * with any luck the system will start after reboot
  * unclutter removes cursor.
 You may need to run unclutter -display .0:0 once
+#### to change to a different wifi router
+ * use screen to connect to wifi
+ * sudo vi /etc/wpa_supplicant/wpa_supplicant.conf  is where wifi info is store. remove old wifi info, add new etc
+ * slptool findsrvs service:artdisplay.x will give you addresses of all connected devices
+ * ssh into each device once from master to get the known_host files initialized